mccright/rand-notes/Simple-test-python-https-server.md

-# Simple python https server
+# Simple test python https server

 ## Simple python https server creator for testing.
 One common use case is to quickly set up a web server on one side of a firewall so that you can test connectivity from the other.